NC4Lab/NC4gate/gui/README.md

 | 0  | 0  | 0  | 0  | 1  | 1  | 01100000 | 0x60  |
 | 1  | 0  | 0  | 0  | 1  | 1  | 01100010 | 0x62  |

-# GUI opperation
+# Software

+## Arduino
+Both the **cypress_gate_controller** and **cypress_gate_testing** packages require several custom libraries, which are included in this repository.
+The provided packages are designed for use with the **Platform IO** of **Visual Studio Code (VS Code)**.

+### Installing Platform IO for VS Code
+- Install [Visual Studio Code (VS Code)](https://code.visualstudio.com/), if it’s not already installed.
+- Open VS Code.
+- Go to the **Extensions** tab (or press `Ctrl+Shift+X`).
+- Search for "PlatformIO IDE" in the Extensions Marketplace.
+- Click **Install** to add PlatformIO to your VS Code environment. packages - Once installed, restart VS Code to enable PlatformIO.

+## Python GUI Opperation
 - Make sure the sketch is loaded on your Arduino.
 - Make sure all components are powered.
-- Run gui\interface.py
+- Run `gui\interface.py`
 - Select the COM port you are using for serial communication from the dropdown.
-- Press the 'Initilize System' button.
+- Press the **Initilize System** button.
 You should see the gates raise and then lower.
 The panels associated with any active Cypress boards will be highlighted as enabled as well any detected NC4gates.
-- Select the gates you want to be raised using the 'Gate x' toggle buttons.
+- Select the gates you want to be raised using the **Gate x** toggle buttons.
-- Press the 'Send Gates' button to send the command to change the gate configuration.
+- Press the **Send Gates** button to send the command to change the gate configuration.